invider/collider.jam/README.md

 To start jamming, we need to install the collider.jam npm package.
 It provides a shell capable of bootstrapping and running game projects.

-Make sure you have the latest Node.js installed by running in the console:
+Make sure you have a relatively modern Node.js installed by running in the console:

 ```bash
 node --version
 > v12.16.1
 ```
-If it is something like 12+, you are OK.
+You are OK if it is something like 12+.

-If not, visit [Node.js](https://nodejs.org) for installation instructions and package.
+If not, visit [Node.js](https://nodejs.org) for the package and installation instructions.

 ---
 Now, to install collider.jam, run: